Gheorghe Băgulescu

 Gheorghe Băgulescu (November 1, 1886 – November 26, 1963) was a Romanian brigadier general during World War II, writer and art collector.
 He served as Ambassador and Military Attaché to Japan from 1934 to 1939.
-From 1941 to 1943, he was Ambassador to Tokyo and Nanking, China, as well as Military Attaché to Tokyo.
+From 1941 to 1943, he was Ambassador to Tokyo and Nanjing, China, as well as Military Attaché to Tokyo.

 Băgulescu was born in Flămânda, a hamlet in Teleorman County.
 After having fought in World War I in a Vânători de munte unit as a captain, he was decorated in 1918 with the "Order of Michael the Brave" 3rd class, together with 14 other soldiers of the same unit.

+In December 1922, he was among the co-founders of the fascist organization Fascia Națională Română.